Quansight-Labs/quansight-labs-site/posts/2021/09/array-libraries-interoperability.md

 All of this is of course addressable with plans to add support for the complex numbers module in the second release of Array API Specification.
-We can expect updates and added submodules with the next version of the spec, to be released next year.
-Also as mentioned earlier, there is an ongoing effort to improve
+We can expect updates and added submodules in a future version of the spec, to be released next year.
-PyTorch's Array API compliance.

 I'd encourage you to read more details about the [demo](https://anirudhdagar.ml/array-api-demo/intro.html) on the tutorial webpage itself.

+PyTorch developers have been working hard to improve PyTorch's Array API compliance fixing divergent behaviour.
+During the development of this prototype demo, I was able to identify some gaps in the [current state of Array API in PyTorch](https://github.com/pytorch/pytorch/labels/module%3A%20python%20array%20api) and started my journey as a PyTorch contributor.

 ### Contributing to PyTorch